Quinine Sulfate CapsulesPronunciation

 Quinine Sulfate Capsules - Clinical Pharmacology

 Quinine is an antimalarial agent [see Clinical Pharmacology (12.4)].

-QTc interval prolongation was studied in a double-blind, multiple-dose, placebo- and positive-controlled crossover study in young (N = 13, 20 to 39 years) and elderly (N = 13, 65 to 78 years) subjects.
-After 7 days of dosing with quinine sulfate 648 mg 3 times daily, the maximum mean (95% upper confidence bound) differences in QTcI from placebo after baseline correction was 27.7 (32.2) ms.
+QTc interval prolongation was studied in a double-blind, multiple dose, placebo- and positive-controlled crossover study in young (N = 13, 20 to 39 years) and elderly (N = 13, 65 to 78 years) subjects.
+After 7 days of dosing with quinine sulfate 648 mg three times daily, the maximum mean (95% upper confidence bound) differences in QTcI from placebo after baseline correction was 27.7 (32.2) ms.

-Prolongation of the PR and QRS interval was also noted in subjects receiving Quinine Sulfate Capsules.
-The maximum mean (95% upper confidence bound) difference in PR from placebo after baseline-correction was 14.5 (18) ms. The maximum mean (95% upper confidence bound) difference in QRS from placebo after baseline-correction was 11.5 (13.3) ms. [See Warnings and Precautions (5.3).]
+Prolongation of the PR and QRS interval was also noted in subjects receiving quinine sulfate.
+The maximum mean (95% upper confidence bound) difference in PR from placebo after baseline-correction was 14.5 (18.0) ms. The maximum mean (95% upper confidence bound) difference in QRS from placebo after baseline-correction was 11.5 (13.3) ms. [see Warnings and Precautions (5.3)].

 (N = 23)